observesport/lince-plus/docs/README.md

 ### System requirements

-- Lince works in any computer (x64) and has been tested with Win10 and MacOS
+- LINCE PLUS works in any computer (x64) and has been tested with Win10 and MacOS
 - Any version needs, at least, java 1.8 preconfigured on your system.
-Lince will install it automatically.
+LINCE PLUS will install it automatically.

 ## Download

 #### Important: MacOS users

-20/02/2020 Since the update of MacOS Catalina YOU NEED TO ENABLE MAC OS EXTERNAL SOFTWARE to install Lince.
+20/02/2020 Since the update of MacOS Catalina YOU NEED TO ENABLE MAC OS EXTERNAL SOFTWARE to install LINCE PLUS.
 We are working on the licensing issue, but, until it´s solved you must follow this procedure: [Install uncertified software](https://support.apple.com/es-es/guide/mac-help/mh40616/mac).

 ### Current version 1.3.2 RELEASE